brianbob12/chess-with-llm/README.md

 - The count of each type of piece on the board as a json object.

-- A list of each piece's position on the board as a list for white and a list for black.
+- A list of each piece's position on the board

 - The move history in algebraic notation separated by spaces.

 - Who's turn it is to play

-This information is fed back into the LLM along with the generate description for the successor and evaluation tasks.
+This information is fed back into the LLM along with the generated description for the successor and evaluation tasks.

 ### Example